 Much is made of religion, using it as the reason for attempts to force some groups values on all, and denigrating others.
 The same people do not see when their values are in opposition to their espoused religion.
 Just as the Daesh Sunni fighters flagrently violate the teaching of Mohammed, fundamentalist Christians bomb Planned Parenthood, violating the teachings of Jesus (Mat 5:38-39, Luke 6:31), unaware Numbers 5:6 calls for abortion.
 They deride others for not going to church, ignoring Matthew 6:55-8, thereby violating Exodus 20:16, and ignore Trump's adultery and violations of Exodus 20:14,15,16,17.
 While they claim their religion to be the most important factor of their lives, saying the meek shall inherit the earth, they hold more stock in the powerful and ignore the conflicting factors.

 Blame is used to excuse much abhorrent behavior, and to avoid acknowledging mistakes and wrong doing.
 The right routinely blames problems on too much government, too much involvment in individual lives, but institute additional layers like HOA's, laws concerning private behavior, and call for additional laws and punishments.
 As Trump blames China for stealing our manufacturing, he buys his goods from China.
-Republicans blamed Democrats for immigration (amnesty was under Reagan) while blocking any immigration reform, hiring the illegal workers at lower wages.
+Republicans blamed Democrats for immigration (amnesty was under Reagan) while blocking any immigration reform, hiring the illegal workers at lower wages, often below minimum wage.
 Trump applied for 2000 H1B positions for his hotels paying less than Americans.
 Republicans enraged many with deadlock in government, but profited from the rage they caused.